► S8 limo has 563bhp twin-turbo V8

 There’s no getting away from the S8’s super-serious outlook on life but it’s supremely well-built, sports car fast, sounds fantastic and handles like a much smaller car due to a suspension system that crushes the laws of physics.

-A Mercedes-AMG GT63 does glamour better and a Bentley Flying Spur may cosset you inside just a little better, but the S8 arguably balances refinement, handling prowess and outright pace better than either.
+A Mercedes-AMG GT63 is sharper to drive and a Bentley Flying Spur may cosset you inside just a little better, but the S8 arguably balances refinement, handling prowess and outright pace better than either.
 It's a properly brilliant machine - shame so few of us will ever experience one.

 Check out our Audi reviews